leontaolong/Soylent/README.md

 # Soylent Data Science Project

-## Aggregating Bikeshare Data to Compare Ideal
+## Aggregating Bikeshare Data to Compare Ideal Distribution Locations
-Distribution Locations

 ## Team Soylent: Marissa Exelby, Leon Long, Christie Gan, Doreen Nguyen

-## Introduction/Research Question
+## Introduction
 As road congestion continues to be prevalent within major cities in the U.S, bikeshares are an eco-friendly solution that conveniently allow both tourists and locals to get to their designated destination at a low price.
 This take away the hassle of ownership and responsibility